How to Mix a Kick

 Add a compressor to the element that works against the kick and activate the sidechain option on it.
 Then route it to the kick, meaning that every time the kick hits, this element or group of elements will duck down.
 Try to have a fast attack and enough release for the kick body to go through and you will be good.

 So experiment around and practice a lot with various kick samples.
-Even if you are not working on any project, simply load a bunch of kick in a brand new session and test out different versions of processing and chains.
+Even if you are not working on any project, simply load a bunch of kicks in a brand-new session and test out different versions of processing and chains.

 Everything else will come naturally and you will notice the improvements when you compare your mixes with commercial-level songs.
 That is another thing that you will need to do, so head away and do not despair!